Donate

 • skin rash or hives

-Want to get a cat but not sure if you are allergic?
+Want to get a cat but not sure if you're allergic?
 Try visiting someone that has a cat, or head to a cat adoption centre, to test if cats trigger a reaction.

 Test for allergies to cats

 Do you suspect you may have a cat allergy?
-Before you plan on what to do next, it is important to discuss your allergy with a GP or health professional.
+Before you plan on what to do next, it's important to discuss your allergy with a GP or health professional.
 This is particularly important if you have other allergic conditions, such as asthma, rhinitis or eczema.

 Your GP or health professional may refer you for testing to confirm whether or not you have an allergy to cats.
 This can be done by a blood test and/or skin prick testing.
 In some cases, referral to an allergy specialist may be needed.